LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/studios/donuts/README.md

 ### Team Programming

 Once you have a team, you will both be working together on one computer (this is why pairs are a little better than 3 people).
 Go ahead and decide whose computer to use.
 Only one person at a time will be able to type, but you should both be actively engaged in the proccess.
 Afer a little while, switch seats and let the other person "drive".
+Continue switching like this every so often so that each team member gets some time on the keyboard.

 Ready?
 Let's go!